Learn How to Use a Wrist Blood Pressure Monitor Correctly in 5 Minutes

 First, here are some dos and don’ts of using a blood pressure monitor that applies to both wrist and underarm-monitor.

-Dos and Don’t of taking blood pressure measurement
+Dos and Don’t when taking blood pressure measurement

 Please try to follow these guidelines to get an accurate reading, as failing to do so can result in an inaccurately high reading.